The Buddha - Vipassana - J.Krishnamurti

 -from a discourse given by S N Goenka in Bangkok Thailand in September 1989. (for details see “looking within-living and dying from moment to moment” in the introduction of this study)

-(please refer to the Dhamma teachings as quoted under ''Sensations-the root of misery and sorrow and the key to insight and freedom'' in this study)
+(please refer to the Dhamma teachings as quoted under ”Sensations-the root of misery and sorrow and the key to insight and freedom” in this study)

-Panc' upadanakkhanda : rupupadanakkhando,
+Panc’ upadanakkhanda : rupupadanakkhando, Vedanupadanakkhando, sannupadanakkhando, Sankharupadanakkhando, vinnanupadanakkhando.

--Abhidhammattha Sangaha of Acariya Anuruddha
+Abhidhammattha Sangaha of Acariya Anuruddha Chap VII-35.

 The 5 aggregates of clinging are :-(1) the materiality (body) aggregate of clinging (2) the sensation aggregate of clinging (3) The perception aggregate of clinging (4) the conditioning aggregate of clinging (5) the consciousness aggregate of clinging.